peterhry/peterhrynkow.com/_drafts/2017-10-01-a-functional-refactor.markdown

 // Bonjour, Jane!
 ```

-Next, we have a function that takes an array of numbers and adds `10` to each value.
+Next, let’s look at a function that takes an array of numbers and adds `10` to each value.
 This function is impure because it has a side effect: It mutates the `numbers` array that we pass to it.

 ```js
 function addTen(numbers) {